-I currently live in Cheshire, CT with my husband Daren and our blended family gaggle.
+I currently live in Branford, CT with my husband Daren.
+Not very long ago all four kids of our blended family lived with us in Cheshire.
+They are all launching in their own ways and living & in out of home.
 We also have a dog and three cats.

 The picture above is of me and the hubby in our kitchen where we both just love to cook.

 I was born and mostly raised in Brooklyn, NY.
 I moved to Long Island when I was 12.
 Even though I only lived there for 6 years, I consider Long Island to be home, as that is where the majority of my now very small nuclear family remains.